djong1/gp3s-trackuploadAPI/README.md

 ### You will get back ###

 After reviewing we get back to you with the ClientID and the scope that you should use in your application to call the API.
-This information will be limitted to the explicith use of the upload api for tracks.
+This information will be  limited to the explicit use of the upload api for tracks.

 1. ClientId: The Client Id of your Client application registered in Gp3s App Registrations.
 This is typically a GUID value.
 2. Scope: The scope configured by us for your Client application.